 It is the combination of the installation system, together with the ratio between the thickness and the length and width of the Prest® Brick which makes them “Interlocking” – not the shape.
 When installed correctly over a base designed and properly prepared for the type of application and load bearing which the installation is intended to carry, the combination of the Prest® Brick, bedding sand, edge restraint and joint sand causes them to interlock, allowing the individual pieces to work as a unified, flexible pavement.

 Patterned concrete pavements are merely large sections of pouredin-place concrete that have been embossed with a design.
 Therefore, they are prone to the same problem freeze/thaw cycles (ie. cracking and spalling), lower strengths and higher absorption rates as poured-inplace concrete.
 Hanover® Prest® Brick permit a flexible, breathable surface, working with nature.
 In addition stamped concrete requires expansion joints every 10 feet or so, which can be very distracting.
 Also, patterned concrete pavements don’t allow access to underground utilities or the ability to make repairs.
-At practically the same price per square foot installed, Hanover® Prest® Brick are clearly the best choice.
+At practically the same price per square foot installed, Hanover® Prest® Brick is clearly the best choice.

 Installed properly, Hanover® Prest® Brick will out perform poured-in-place concrete, stamped concrete and patterned asphalt by many years.